Robert Wynne-Edwards: Second World War

 After the outbreak of the Second World War Wynne-Edwards worked as a deputy agent for Mowlem in the construction of a shell factory in Swynnerton, Staffordshire.
 This so impressed the Ministry of Works that he was seconded to it as the director of plant for the remainder of the war.
 In this role he excelled as a chairman, especially during several difficult Anglo-American committees.
 In recognition of this fact he was appointed as an officer of the Order of the British Empire on 2 June 1943.

 Post-War

 Following the war's end in 1945 Wynne-Edwards joined Richard Costain Ltd as a director and became managing director in 1948.
 Here he concentrated on the oil and chemical industries, in particular pipelaying.
 This included the laying of a pipeline for the Anglo-Iranian Oil Company from their Abadan Refinery to Tehran at the rate of three miles per day.
-In 1957 he was elected a first class member of the Smeatonian Society of Civil Engineers Wynne-Edwards served chairman of both the Building Research Board and the Road Research Board from 1960-5, a role for which he was rewarded with his appointment as a Commander of the Order of the British Empire on 1 January 1962.
+In 1957 he was elected a first class member of the Smeatonian Society of Civil Engineers Wynne-Edwards served chairman of both the Building Research Board and the Road Research Board from 1960 to 1965, a role for which he was rewarded with his appointment as a Commander of the Order of the British Empire on 1 January 1962.
 In 1965 he served as a member of the advisory committee to Harold Wilson for the Queen's Award to Industry.